- We advise you to exercise a high degree of caution in Nicaragua because of the high levels of serious crime.

 Malaria is a risk in rural areas throughout Nicaragua, including the outskirts of Managua.
 Dengue fever is endemic in Nicaragua.
 There have been reported cases of cholera and leptospirosis.
 Other insect-borne diseases (including Chagas' disease and leishmaniasis) are also a risk to travellers, particularly during the wet season (April to November).
 We recommend you take prophylaxis against malaria where necessary and take measures to avoid insect bites, including using insect repellent at all times, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.

 Water-borne, food-borne and other infectious diseases (including tuberculosis, typhoid, hepatitis, and rabies) are prevalent.
 More serious outbreaks of some of these diseases occur from time to time.
-We recommend you discuss your vaccination requirements with your doctor before travelling.
-We advise you to drink bottled water or boil all drinking water , and avoid ice cubes and raw and undercooked food.
+We advise you to drink bottled water or boil all drinking water, and avoid ice cubes and raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help

-Australia does not have an Embassy or Consulate in Nicaragua.
-You can obtain consular assistance from the nearest Australian Embassy which is in Mexico:
+You can also obtain consular assistance from the nearest Australian Embassy which is in Mexico:

 Australian Embassy, Mexico City